mikedzikowski/cs-azure-falcon-policy-cse/README.md

 # CrowdStrike Falcon Deployment via Azure Policy (Windows and Linux)

 This Bicep template deploys CrowdStrike Falcon agent to Windows and Linux virtual machines across your Azure environment using Azure Policy and a Custom Script Extension.
+This solution is a community solution not directly supported by Crowdstrike.

 ## Overview